madisuryapr/Portfolio/README.md

 - Model 1: One Break occurs in Level only, and
 - Model 2: One Break occurs in both Level and Trend.

-Furthermore, this structural break test hypothizes the null as "Non-stationary process (Unit Root) with one break within data", whereas alternative as
+Furthermore, this structural break test hypothizes the null as "Non-stationary process (Unit Root) within data", whereas alternative as
 "Stationary process with one break within data".
 Details regarding the model and estimation can be obtained in: